Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## Update an existing question

-Required fields for PUT, PATCH: title, description
+Required fields for PUT, PATCH: title and/or description

-### request
+### Request

 User must be logged in